Original contributions to the theory, design, analysis,

 - consistency conditions and synchronization

-community to their experiences, insights and results from ongoing
+of the community to their experiences, insights and results from

 The symposium program lists all accepted papers--regular and brief

-The symposium proceedings will include only accepted regular papers
+pages in the proceedings. the symposium proceedings will include accepted

-and will be published by Springer in its "Lecture
+Regular Papers and Brief Announcements, and will be published by Springer

 Every submission, regular or brief, should be in English, begin with